alumae/gst-kaldi-nnet2-online/README.md

     (gst-inspect-1.0:10810): GLib-GObject-WARNING **: Attempt to add property Gstkaldinnet2onlinedecoder::endpoint-rule1-min-trailing-silence after class was initialised

-This is because the properties of the plugin are initialized dynamically from Kaldi components and teh Kaldi components are created after plugin initialization.
+This is because the properties of the plugin are initialized dynamically from Kaldi components and the Kaldi components are created after plugin initialization.
 It doesn't seem to harm any functinality.

 The second part of the `gst-inspect-1.0` output should list all plugin properties with their default values: